kaycebasques/technicalwriting.dev/searchboxes.rst

 The search results page highlights query matches in bold.
 Products like ``Hourglass Smart Test Job Runner`` seem to show the price of the product below the title.
-You can narrow your search by content type (``Documentation``, ``AWS Blogs``, etc.).
-You can sort by relevance, title, or date.
-The results page shows you how many query matches there were and it lets you choose whether to show 25, 50, or 100 results per page.
+I can narrow my search by content type (``Documentation``, ``AWS Blogs``, etc.).
+I can sort by relevance, title, or date.
+The results page shows me how many query matches there were and it lets me choose whether to show 25, 50, or 100 results per page.